embracenothing/yplusplus/README.md

 Keys Q and E navigate between the prefire paths.

-Press V to restart current prefire path.
+Use V key to restart current prefire path.

 Prefire settings are: deag/scout, +100hp per kill, bots hostile, bot weapon is scout.
 I find these settings to be the most balanced, as it requires high precision but the bots aren't insta-killing you.